-How Do You Play Four Card Poker?
+What is Four Card Poker?

 Four Card Poker is similar to Three Card Poker®, however the player receives five cards to make their best four-card hand.
+Four Card Poker is available at Potawatomi Hotel & Casino in Milwaukee, Wisconsin.

-Playing Four Card Poker
+How To Play Four Card Poker

+What are the rules of Four Card Poker?
 Players play against the dealer and there is an optional side bet, Aces Up.
 The dealer always qualifies and players may wager one to three times their Ante wager, which is the primary difference between this game and Three Card Poker.

 Players make an Ante wager to compete against the dealer and may also make the Aces Up wager to play against the pay table.